vishalanandl177/DRF-API-Logger/README.md

 ### Interval

 DRF API Logger also waits for a period of time.
-If queue is not full and there are some logs to be inserted, it inserts after interval ends.
+If the queue is not full and there are some logs to be inserted, it inserts after the interval ends.

 Specify an interval (In Seconds).
 ```python
 DRF_LOGGER_INTERVAL = 10  # In Seconds, Default to 10 seconds if not specified.
 ```
-Note: The API call time (added_on) is a timezone aware datetime object.
-It is actual time of API call irrespective of interval value or queue size.
+Note: The API call time (added_on) is a timezone-aware datetime object.
+It is the actual time of the API call irrespective of interval value or queue size.
 ### Skip namespace
-You can skip the entire app to be logged into the database by specifying namespace of the app as list.
+You can skip the entire app to be logged into the database by specifying the namespace of the app as a list.
 ```python
 DRF_API_LOGGER_SKIP_NAMESPACE = ['APP_NAMESPACE1', 'APP_NAMESPACE2']
 ```

 ### Skip URL Name
-You can also skip any API to be logged by using url_name of the API.
+You can also skip any API to be logged by using the url_name of the API.
 ```python
 DRF_API_LOGGER_SKIP_URL_NAME = ['url_name1', 'url_name2']
 ```